-- Army Reserve Renovation (135) Funding of \$6.0M is included in FY 16 and FY 17 for renovations to the former Army Reserve building. - Carroll Community College Systemic Renovations (136) This project provides funding of \$2.5M in FY 18 for upgrades to the fire alarm system and HVAC replacements. - County Phone System Replacement (139) This project provides funding of \$0.1M in FY 16 to replace the existing County government phone system with a new Voice Over IP system.
-Prior allocation of \$0.9M was funded in FY 12. - County Technology (140) Funding of \$4.6M is planned in FY 16 21 for systematic replacement of County government information and communication systems. - Courthouse Annex Renovation (141) This project provides funding of \$0.2M for renovation to 1,200 square feet at the Courthouse Annex.
-The State's Attorney's Office will be moving and that space will be renovated for use by the Circuit Court. - Energy Performance Phase III (142) This project provides funding of \$4.5M for improvements to County facilities, including lighting, mechanical upgrades, and conservation efforts. - Information Technology System Replacement (145) This project provides funding of \$0.3M in FY 16 for conversion of the Collections System from the HP3000 to a Windows-based platform.
-Prior allocation of \$2.6M was funded in previous years and included other system replacements.
+- Army Reserve Renovation (129) Funding of \$6.0M is included in FY 16 and FY 17 for renovations to the former Army Reserve building. - Carroll Community College Systemic Renovations (130) This project provides funding of \$2.5M in FY 18 for upgrades to the fire alarm system and HVAC replacements. - County Phone System Replacement (133) This project provides funding of \$0.1M in FY 16 to replace the existing County government phone system with a new Voice Over IP system.
+Prior allocation of \$0.9M was funded in FY 12. - County Technology (134) Funding of \$4.6M is planned in FY 16 21 for systematic replacement of County government information and communication systems. - Courthouse Annex Renovation (135) This project provides funding of \$0.2M for renovation to 1,200 square feet at the Courthouse Annex.
+The State's Attorney's Office will be moving and that space will be renovated for use by the Circuit Court. - Energy Performance Phase III (136) This project provides funding of \$4.5M for improvements to County facilities, including lighting, mechanical upgrades, and conservation efforts. - Information Technology System Replacement (139) This project provides funding of \$0.3M in FY 16 for conversion of the Collections System from the HP3000 to a Windows-based platform.
+Prior allocation of \$2.6M was funded in previous years and included other system replacements. - Infrastructure Planning Studies (140) The project provides \$0.2M in FY 16 FY 21 to perform studies needed to develop infrastructure projects.
+Studies may include feasibility, impact and conceptual design. - Payroll/Human Resources System Replacement (144) This project provides funding of \$1.0M in FY 16 for conversion of the Payroll/Human Resources System from the HP3000 to a Windows-based platform.

-- Infrastructure Planning Studies (146) The project provides \$0.2M in FY 16 FY 21 to perform studies needed to develop infrastructure projects.
-Studies may include feasibility, impact and conceptual design. - Payroll/Human Resources System Replacement (150) This project provides funding of \$1.0M in FY 16 for conversion of the Payroll/Human Resources System from the HP3000 to a Windows-based platform. - Taneytown Senior Center Additional Parking (153) This project provides funding to expand the parking lot at the Taneytown Senior and Community Center.
+• Taneytown Senior Center - Additional Parking (147) - This project provides funding to expand the parking lot at the Taneytown Senior and Community Center.

-Solid Waste Enterprise Fund (171-177)
+Solid Waste Enterprise Fund (165-171)

-• Solid Waste Enterprise includes \$0.6M for maintenance and remediation at Northern, Barkhill, Hodges, and Hoods Mill landfills in FY 16.
+The Solid Waste Enterprise CIP FY 16 - 21 includes \$0.6M for maintenance and remediation at Northern, Barkhill, Hodges, and Hoods Mill landfills.
 Northern is the only active County landfill and Barkhill, Hodges and Hoods Mills are closed.
 The Environmental Protection Agency requires a landfill be monitored and maintained for a minimum of thirty years after closing.
 This funding is used to control the movement, for proper handling of the gas and groundwater around the landfills, and repairs to the site.

-Utilities Enterprise Fund (179-203)
+Utilities Enterprise Fund (173-197)